 Of course, the Edinburgh Christmas market has to be the first on the list.
-This year, Edinburgh Christmas is on from November 25, 2022, until January 3, 2023 in the traditional locations on Princes Street, West Princes Street Gardens and George Street.
-During the five weeks of festive joy, market goers can expect to see all of the Edinburgh Christmas beloved favourites, including Edinburgh’s Christmas Ferris Wheel, the cheerful Christmas Markets, a covered Ice Rink in George Square and Santa Land.
-A first-ever Santa Experience in West Princes Street Gardens has also been spotted and a brand new programme of free festive events and activities on the Ross Bandstand.
+This year, Edinburgh Christmas is on from November 17, 2023, until January 6, 2024 in the traditional locations on Princes Street, West Princes Street Gardens, St Andrew Square and George Street.
+During the five weeks of festive joy, market-goers can expect to see all of Edinburgh Christmas’s beloved favourites, including Edinburgh’s Christmas Ferris Wheel, the cheerful Christmas Markets, a covered Ice Rink in George Square and Family Funfair.
+A Santa Experience at St Andrew Square has also been spotted and a brand new programme of free festive events and activities on the Ross Bandstand.

-The most festive experience at the Royal Botanic Garden Edinburgh transports trail goers into another fairy-tale-like world, sparking that feeling of hopeful wonder to everyone who enters.
-Christmas at the Botanics is back again, and this time, hosting an Edinburgh premier of global artist Jig Cochrane, founder of Jigantics amongst other internationally known artists.
-The one-mile trail is running between November 17 and December 30, taking guests on a wonderful journey filled with festive cheer.
+The most festive experience at the Royal Botanic Garden Edinburgh transports trail goers into another fairy-tale-like world, sparking that feeling of hopeful wonder in everyone who enters.
+Christmas at the Botanics is back again, and this time, hosting all-time festive favourites like the tunnel of sparkling lights, the colourful projection onto the front of Inverleith House and the captivating Christmas Cathedral amongst other brand-new installations.
+The one-mile trail is running between November 16 and December 30, taking guests on a wonderful journey filled with festive cheer.
 This is the perfect experience for some bonding time with family and friends, as well as a great wee day out for some well-deserved festive me-time.

 3. Grab perfectly-crafted cocktails at The Register Club

-While the Candlelight concerts are famous for their classical music takes on modern songs, jazz lovers will be happy to hear of this welcome new addition to the Christmas series.
-Guests will be able to hum to their favourite Christmas tunes that will be cheerily performed by a jazz band at the iconic St Mary’s Cathedral on December 20.
-The performance will include Christmas classics such as Winter Wonderland, Have Yourself a Merry Little Xmas, Silent Night, Let It Snow and more.
+While the Candlelight concerts are famous for their classical music takes on modern songs, movie lovers will be happy to hear of this welcome new addition to the Christmas series.
+Guests will be able to hum to their favourite Christmas film tunes that will be cheerily performed by a string quartet at the iconic Nicholson Square on December 16 and 21.
+The performance will include Christmas classics such as Winter Wonderland, Have Yourself a Merry Little Xmas, Let It Snow and more.
 You can book your tickets here.

 Calling it ‘sight singing’, Edinburgh’s beloved Silent Adventures are ready for the festive season with its uber Christmassy silent disco programme, promising visitors and locals alike to uncover moves they never knew they had.
 I mean, no one can argue that when it comes to Christmas, Edinburgh has no competition, so singing and dancing along the Christmassy streets of the Scottish capital sounds like our kind of party.
 The 60-minute tour starts at The Piper’s Rest on Hurter Square, where you can later claim 10% off food and drink with your Silent Adventure ticket.
 You can book your tickets here.

-We all love Cold Town House for its amazing rooftop vibes and live music, so this Christmas season its one of the musts of things to do in Edinburgh.
-The heated rooftop boasts of stunning views of Edinburgh Castle as well as good vibes, and is always packed.
+We all love Cold Town House for its amazing rooftop vibes and live music, so this Christmas season it is one of the musts of things to do in Edinburgh.
+The heated rooftop boasts stunning views of Edinburgh Castle as well as good vibes and is always packed.
 For this reason, we’d advise you to book in advance as this season is set to be extra busy.
 Plus, their Neapolitan pizza is to die for and their very own Cold Town House beer is worth raving about.

 While King’s Theatre is closed for two years for a significant refurb, Festival Theatre is taking on one of Edinburgh’s most famous panto shows this season.
-From December 17 until January 22, The Panto: Snow White and the Seven Dwarfs will be marvellously delighting Edinburgh’s audiences this Christmas season.
+From November 25 until December 31, The Pantomime Adventures of Peter Pan will be marvellously delighting Edinburgh’s audiences this Christmas season.
 The lavishly extravagant production from the London Palladium is expected to be packed full of music, magic and joy for the whole family.
-The cast is also delightful, starring Allan Stewart, Grant Stott, Jordan Young, Clare Gray, Liz Ewing, Brian James Leys, and Francesca Ross.
-You can book your tickets here.
+The cast is also delightful, starring Allan Stewart, Grant Stott and Jordan Young.

 Okay, so this is not the most traditional thing to do at Christmas, but Piggs on Cannongate is the perfect place for romantic quality time, and just has the cutest décor and we are obsessed.
 The small tapas bar offers a superb list of wines and beers, as well as a wide range of tapas, sandwiches, sharing platters and Spanish desserts.
 As a family run business, the spot only has six tables, so it’s best to book in advance.
 Once you’re there, opt for a glass of All BLanc (Verdejo and Sauv Blanc) from Rueda, and make your way down the tapas menu.
 We love the pulpo, patatas bravas and, obviously, croquetas.